cometkim/espub/README.md

 You can specify `declarationDir` in your tsconfig, or nanobundle infer the dir from `types` entry.

+nanobundle automatically generate TypeScript declaration as you specify `types` entry in the `package.json`, or you can disable it passing `--dts=false` argument.

 ## Alternatives

 - [microbundle] : Rollup wrapper that provides similar concept